Seikai-Takenawa/MineFantasia/README-en.md

 When this button is activated, it turns green and will play the currently playing MIDI file to all players on the server.
 This sync function is independent on each client.
 This means that even if other players do not have the MIDI file you are playing, they can still hear the music.
 This button can be adjusted at any time during playback.

 ### Release Control Button
-This button is red by default, indicating that the current Jukebox entity is occupied by you.
-Clicking this button releases your ownership of the Jukebox entity, the playback interface will close, and other players can then right-click to open the interface and use the Jukebox.
+This button is red by default, indicating that the current Playbox entity is occupied by you.
+Clicking this button releases your ownership of the Playbox entity, the playback interface will close, and other players can then right-click to open the interface and use the Playbox.

-## MIDI Jukebox Control
+## MIDI Playbox Control

-The MIDI Jukebox supports redstone control.
+The MIDI Playbox supports redstone control.
 Like normal blocks, it can transmit redstone signals, but it is not a redstone component itself.

-The MIDI Jukebox receives redstone pulse signals.
+The MIDI Playbox receives redstone pulse signals.
 Upon receiving one pulse signal, it will toggle its playback state once.

-A single MIDI Jukebox shares a single entity for the entire server in multiplayer mode.
-To avoid usage conflicts between different clients, the MIDI Jukebox implements player binding.
+A single MIDI Playbox shares a single entity for the entire server in multiplayer mode.
+To avoid usage conflicts between different clients, the MIDI Playbox implements player binding.
 After being placed for the first time, it automatically binds the player who first opens the playback interface.
-Before this player actively releases it or the block is broken and replaced, other players on the server cannot right-click to open the playback interface, but they can still control the Jukebox's playback state via redstone.
+Before this player actively releases it or the block is broken and replaced, other players on the server cannot right-click to open the playback interface, but they can still control the Playbox's playback state via redstone.

 Custom Sound Source Resource Pack
 =======